What happens when a tech company tries to build a neighbourhood? We're about to find out.

 Waterfront Toronto announced last week that Google-affiliated company Sidewalk Labs won the bid to be the “innovation and funding partner” on developing the Quayside neighbourhood in Toronto’s Port Lands.

-Several firms are already helping advise on the work, including ARUP for urban panning and KPMG for financial planning.
+Several firms are already helping advise on the work, including ARUP for urban planning and KPMG for financial planning.
 Important details about how this project is going to play out are not yet defined, including roles, legal relationships, and contracts about financing for building out the neighbourhood.

 The first thing to do is take a deep breath and read the request for proposal to understand how Waterfront Toronto is coming to the table, i.e., firmly in charge.